This text is translated into Russian by google automatic human level neural machine.

 The second problem that is worth dwelling on is the sharp rise in the cost of products if they are transported from the countries of South and Southeast Asia and Latin America.
 The price, of course, will hit the consumer’s pocket, which will cause a negative reaction among the population.
 That is why the government is trying its best to keep prices down.
 Another important point is logistics.
 Delivering products from afar is very problematic, and in the case of perishable goods, it is completely impossible.

-In other words, to assert that the export of food from Asia will expand dramatically, it is impossible.
-The countries of the Asia-Pacific Region, primarily China and India - Russia's “colleagues” on BRICS, have really impressive resources.
+In other words, it is impossible to say that food exports from Asia will expand dramatically.
+The APR countries, primarily China and India - Russia's “colleagues” in the BRICS, have truly impressive resources.
 Another question is how to stimulate their use in order to expand food imports to Russia.
-The diversity and competitive environment in the market would benefit all economic actors, but there is no guarantee that China, India and other countries will want to expand supplies in the quantities that are desirable.
+The diversity and competitive environment in the market would benefit all economic actors, but there is no guarantee that China, India and other countries will want to expand supplies in the volumes that are desirable.